 In any suspicious case, the system may ask for online identity verification (confirm the order by email, phone, or another way).
 ML perfectly identifies and flags suspicious behavior and creates patterns.
 For example, by identifying the truthfulness of reviews the system can analyze such characteristics as language, IP address, how often user writes reviews, what rating he/she usually submits, whether the user really purchased a product or service, how many days since the purchase, and some others.

 Why ML is better for fraud detection than rule-based programming?

-Tracking fuel consumption to cut the expenses and reduce CO2 emission.
+- Tracking fuel consumption to cut expenses and reduce CO2 emissions.